Robbert Murray

 Cultural Intelligence and Flexibility

 International workplace diversity ranks at par with the most within the top five in the world.
-And whether one is dealing with Arab or Asian culture, hardly any team will be homogenous.
-A C-suite executive, on which the entire organization depends, holds the key to the complexities of cultural diversity in the workplace, as managers from different backgrounds exhibiting different styles in approaches to communication, work expectations, and decision making.
+And whether one is dealing with Arab or Asian culture, hardly any team will be homogeneous.
+A C-suite executive, on whom the entire organization depends, holds the key to the complexities of cultural diversity in the workplace, as managers from different backgrounds exhibit different styles in approaches to communication, work expectations, and decision making.

 Cultural intelligence, or the capability to operate across cultures, is what makes one stand out from the rest.
 The better leaders, the ones who build an atmosphere of respect towards diversity, can shift their styles of leadership accordingly, thus creating truly inclusive environments, and outperform their peers who rely on technical competence.